 Joyce Manor Bio

-On September 21, Joyce Manor will release their fifth full-length effort, Million Dollars to Kill Me.
+Joyce Manor's fifth full-length effort, Million Dollars to Kill Me is available now.
 The album follows 2016’s critically lauded release Cody.

 Produced by Converge’s Kurt Ballou, Million Dollars to Kill Me came to life at Ballou’s own GodCity Studio in Salem, Massachusetts.
 During the recording process, Joyce Manor guitarist/vocalist Barry Johnson, guitarist Chase Knobbe, bassist Matt Ebert, and new drummer Pat Ware slept right upstairs in bunk beds.
 “Kinda felt like camp,” Johnson notes.
 Additionally, Million Dollars to Kill Me was mixed by Andrew Scheps (Weezer, AFI, Green Day).